gurditsingh/hydeout/_posts/test.md

 > of a key.

 Understand by Example:
-Suppose you are creating an account, you want to enter a cool username, you entered it and got a message, “Username is already taken”.
+Suppose you are creating an account on any "Social Media", you want to enter a cool username, you entered it and got a message, “Username is already taken”.
 You added your birth date along username, still no luck.
-Now you have added more in, still got “Username is already taken”.
+Now you have added more information, still got “Username is already taken”.
 It’s really frustrating, isn’t it?
-But have you ever thought how quickly Geekbook check availability of username by searching millions of username registered with it.
+But have you ever thought how quickly "Social Media" check availability of username by searching millions of username registered with it.
 There are many ways to do this job –

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1MzAwMDA2NiwtMTk0MjI4MzIyMCwtND
+eyJoaXN0b3J5IjpbMTI1MTAxNjI2NywtMTk0MjI4MzIyMCwtND
 IyMzE4OTk0LC0zMjQyODA3MzAsLTIxMTQ1MDA0ODMsLTIxMjI0
 NjU3ODEsNDU4ODkwMDEzLC0xNjU2ODc3MDEwLDExODM0NTIzND
 gsLTE4OTU5ODk1NTEsMjExNzgxMjg4MSwxNTA1MjcwMjk2LC0x